Novaleaf/xlib/README.md

 --------
 # Abstract

 **```xlib```** is a monolitic core/utilities library.
-It's designed to be a one-stop-shop for professional developers who need functionality that will work across Browser or Server.
+It's designed to be a one-stop-shop for professional developers who need functionality that will work across Browser or Server.   ***HOWEVER*** Browser isn't currently supported.
+Around Sept 2019 browser support will be added again.

 ## Goals